 - Talk to your child about what has happened and keep a record of incidents.
 Reassure your child that he/she is not to blame and has done the right thing in telling you.

 - Talk calmly to a member of staff about the bullying, being as specific as possible.
-If your child is at Infant or Primary School and you need any help or advice about bullying in school then please contact your child’s teacher, head teacher or member of staff.
-If your child is at Secondary School and you need any help or advice about bullying in school then please contact your child’s form tutor, head of year, head teacher or member of staff.
+If your child is at infant or primary school and you need any help or advice about bullying in school then please contact your child’s teacher, headteacher or member of staff.
+If your child is at secondary school and you need any help or advice about bullying in school, please contact your child’s form tutor, head of year, headteacher or a member of staff.

 - Ask what you can do to help and stay in touch with the school.